-Rocky mountain oysters are the original sack lunch, and a regional delicacy of the Rocky Mountain region and the American West, as well as parts of Mexico and Canada.
+Rocky mountain oysters are the original sack lunch, and a regional delicacy of the Rocky Mountain region and the American West as well as parts of Mexico and Canada.

 Here I'm going to share with you everything I know about harvesting, processing and cooking this special organ meat.

-Even so, they're a local delicacy with a unique flavor still served in historic saloons, and an important part of American cowboy culture.
+They're a local delicacy with a unique flavor still served in historic saloons, and an important part of American cowboy culture.
 There's even annual testicle festivals in North Texas, and Rocky Mountain Oyster day in Colorado.

 Laugh all you want at the idea of communal nut frys and testy fests, but as long as they're prepared correctly these can be a delicious novelty dish.
 They're also one of the most inexpensive sources of food I know of, as pounds of bull testicles will cost about $4.99 each.

 Full disclosure: I typically eat lamb fries as I have access to plenty, but the method for preparing and cooking here will apply to any similar animal.

 I've eaten pork testicles, as well as beef, goat, boar, lamb, duck and venison, and one thing I've learned is that some are an acquired taste, but not all.

 Goat, lamb and boar have a strong gamey flavor, but pork and beef are mild, making them the best ones to start with if it's your first time, especially with a side of cocktail sauce or horseradish sauce.

 The texture is one of the things that makes fries special.
 After your first bite, you'll notice they're meaty and firm, but soft, with a texture similar to a fine sausage or a hot dog.
 They have a different texture than most skeletal muscles.

 If you or members of your family don't like offal like liver or kidneys, the firm texture makes these a good candidate for introducing people to offal, especially if you bread and fry them golden brown.